2024 Solar Incentives Guide for Albert Lea, MN - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the Minnesota government or by your county/municipality, could have additional qualifications.
-Talk to your local Albert Lea solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those run by the Minnesota government or by your county/municipality, might have additional qualifications.
+Get in touch with your local Albert Lea solar installer to discover what incentives your project may qualify for.

-Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences fall into this category.
-There may be other solar incentives available for commercial properties, depending on the details.
-We recommend talking to your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend speaking with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.